Sorry, you need to enable JavaScript to visit this website.

 Which applications do I need to fill out in order to get Medicaid/QMB/Food Stamp/ TANF benefits?

-If a consumer wishes to apply for Food Stamps, TANF, Non-MAGI, (e.g., SSI recipients, current and former Foster Care youth, Aged, Disabled), The Home and Community Based Waiver, Katie Beckett, DC Healthcare Alliance and Immigrant Children’s Program they will be issued a Combined Application for benefits.
+If a consumer wishes to apply for SNAP, TANF, Non-MAGI, (e.g., SSI recipients, current and former Foster Care youth, Aged, Disabled), The Home and Community Based Waiver, Katie Beckett, DC Healthcare Alliance, and Immigrant Children’s Program they will be issued a Combined Application for benefits.
 With the new Federal requirements mandated by the Affordable Health Care Act of 2010, we are currently using program-specific applications for the requested services indicated below.

 Program Type Application Type